-A regular coherent $\ms S$-twisted sheaf $\ms V$ is \emph{biregular\/} if for all geometric residual gerbes $\xi$ of $\mc S$ and all invertible sheaves $L$ on $\xi$, we have that $\ms V$ and $\ms V\tensor L$ are isomorphic. \end{defn}

-\begin{remark} If $\ms S$ is a $\m_\ell$-gerbe over $\B\m_\ell\times\B\m_\ell$ admitting an invertible twisted sheaf $\Lambda$, it is easy to check that any biregular $\ms S$-twisted sheaf is isomorphc to $\Lambda$ tensored with the regular representation of $\m_\ell\times\m_\ell$.
-As a consequence, if $\ms S$ is a $\m_\ell$-gerbe over $\B\m_\ell\times\B\m_\ell$ with geometrically trivial Brauer class then there is exactly one isomorphism class of biregular $\ms S$-twisted sheaves. \end{remark} \begin{remark} A locally free $\ms D$- or $\ms X$-twisted sheaf is (bi)regular if and only if its restriction to the singular residual gerbes of $\ms D$ is (bi)regular. \end{remark}
+\begin{remark} The term ``geometric residual gerbe'' in the definition of biregularity means that $\widebar{\xi}$ factors through an isomorphism with the basechange of a residual gerbe to an algebraically closed field containing its field of definition. \end{remark} \begin{remark} If $\ms S$ is a $\m_\ell$-gerbe over $\B\m_\ell\times\B\m_\ell$ admitting an invertible twisted sheaf $\Lambda$, it is easy to check that any biregular $\ms S$-twisted sheaf of rank $\ell^2$ is isomorphic to $\Lambda$ tensored with the regular representation of $\m_\ell\times\m_\ell$.
+As a consequence, if $\ms S$ is a $\m_\ell$-gerbe over $\B\m_\ell\times\B\m_\ell$ with geometrically trivial Brauer class then there is exactly one isomorphism class of biregular $\ms S$-twisted sheaves of rank $\ell^2$. \end{remark} \begin{remark} A locally free $\ms D$- or $\ms X$-twisted sheaf is (bi)regular if and only if its restriction to the singular residual gerbes of $\ms D$ is (bi)regular. \end{remark}